mikemorris/mikemorris.github.com/README.md

 * _posts/

+The following directories contain third-party code and may be subject to copyright:

+* vendor

-All other directories and files are MIT Licensed.
+SVN icons are MIT licensed by [Dmitry Baranovskiy](http://raphaeljs.com/icons/).
+All other directories and files are MIT licensed.
 Feel free to use the HTML and CSS as you please.